omahs/t3rn/docs/main/docs/components/sfx-overview.md

 ```

 #### target:
-The target describes the `destination` consensus system the Sideeffect should be executed on.
+`target` describes the destination consensus system the Sideeffect should be executed on.

 #### max_reward
-The max_reward sets the reward for the Executor in `TRN`.
+`max_reward` sets the reward for the Executor in `TRN`.

+#### insurance
+`insurance` sets the minimum amount of insurance and Executor has to Bond.
+This is important for optimistic transactions.

 #### encoded_action
-The encoded_action sets the action that should be done on the target chain e.g.: call `function x` on `contract y`.
+`encoded_action` sets the action that should be done on the target chain e.g.: call `function x` on `contract y`.

 #### encoded_args
-The encoded_args sets the arguments that should be passed in `function_y`, when calling a function on a `contract_x` e.g.: contract_x.function_y(`args`).
+`encoded_args` sets the arguments that should be passed in `function_y`, when calling a function on a `contract_x` e.g.: contract_x.function_y(`args`).

 #### signature
-The signature attribute holds the `signature` of the creator of the Sideeffect.
+`signature` attribute holds the signature of the creator of the Sideeffect.

 #### enforce_executor
-The enforce_executor attributer lets the user set the executor that should execute the Sideeffect.
+`enforce_executor` set the executor that should execute the Sideeffect.